stefanhaustein/TerminalImageViewer/README.md

 ```

-Common problems:
+## Common problems

  - If you see strange horizontal lines, the characters don't fully fill the character cell.
 Remove additional line spacing in your terminal app
  - Wrong colors?
-Try -256 to use a 256 color palette instead of 24 bit colors
+Try -256 to use a 256 color palette instead of 24 bit colors or -grayscale for grayscale.

-Examples:
+## Examples

 ![Examples](http://i.imgur.com/8UyGjg8.png)